hunterxa/fetch-take-home/README.md

 taken to a page to see the dog that they matched with for adoption.

 ## Building and running locally
-To run or build the project first clone the repository:
+To run or build the project, first clone the repository:
 `git clone https://github.com/hunterxa/fetch-take-home.git`

 Then run `npm install` to install the dependencies